"}

 Schiff’s Censure

-Schiff came under the national media spotlight for his role in former President Donald Trump’s first impeachment trial and was later censured by the U.S. House of Representatives in June 2023 for making unsubstantiated claims that Trump’s 2016 campaign colluded with Russia and his leading role in the Trump–Russia probe.
+Schiff came under the national media spotlight for his role in then-President Trump’s first impeachment trial and was later censured by the U.S. House of Representatives in June 2023 for making unsubstantiated claims that Trump’s 2016 campaign colluded with Russia and for Schiff’s leading role in the Trump–Russia probe.

 The censure, a formal reprimand of a member’s conduct, which passed with a 213–209 vote, stated that neither the U.S. Department of Justice nor the House investigations in 2017 found any evidence of collusion or criminal conspiracy.